joyce880120/lab10-JMS/readme.md

 3. Paste the GitHub repository URL into the dialog box (change the Directory if you like) and select "Clone".

 4. When asked whether to "Trust Maven Project", click "Trust Project".
-5. A popup window may say "Frameworks Detected"  (But lost it...)
+5. A popup window may say "Frameworks Detected", but you can ignore and close it.
-6. Add a run configuration
+6. Click on Run, and you should eventually be sent to a browswer with the URL http://localhost:8080/lab-10/
+7. Enter a message in the input box, replacing "Enter text here", and click on "Submit text to servlet".
+8. You should get a message that your text has been written to the queue.
+9. Look at the TomEE console in IntelliJ, and you should see two messages
+ - "Servlet sent" your text "to jms/myQueue"
- -
+ - "MyQueueListener received:" your text